crispinprojects/talkcalendar/README.md

 For more information on the formant speech synthesis method see my [formant speech synthesizer](https://github.com/crispinprojects/formant-synthesizer) project.

 The experimental version of Talk Calendar which used a built-in diphone speech synthesizer has been dropped as I could not achieve good quality speech articulation.
-The development code for my diphone speech synthesizer can be found [here](https://github.com/crispinprojects/diphone-talker).
+It has been replaced with the speech dispatcher.
+For anyone interested the development code for my diphone speech synthesizer can be found [here](https://github.com/crispinprojects/diphone-talker).

 ### Audio Thread